Our History

 Terry McManus

-Since its inception, the organization has grown exponentially.
-It has established an industry presence and driven the professional development of music creators through workshops, writing sessions, and performance opportunities.
+Since inception, the S.A.C. has grown significantly and has established an industry presence by driving the professional development of music creators through workshops, writing sessions, and performance opportunities.

 The S.A.C. also created the “Canadian Song Depository” (Songvault).
 This Canadian copyright registration service offered a timestamp of music creators’ works and helped the S.A.C. to become a leading organization in advocating to protect the creative, business, and legal interests of music creators in Canada and around the world.